Give thanks for this great sweet potato casserole.

 - Preheat the oven to 425°F. On a sheet pan, roast the sweet potatoes in foil until very soft when pierced with a fork, about 1 hour or more, depending on the potato size.

 - When cool enough to handle, split and scrape the soft sweet potato from the skins and place them into a mixing bowl.
 Add the brown sugar, butter, salt, ginger, and lemon juice and mash and stir until smooth, fluffy, and fully combined.
+Taste for seasoning and sweetness.
 If the potatoes have cooled, heat them in the microwave or on the stovetop until hot again.

 - Heat the broiler and set the oven rack 3" or 4" from the broiler.

 - Put the hot sweet potato in a shallow casserole and smooth over.
 Add the marshmallow fluff and use a knife or offset spatula to spread it.
-Make sure to leave some peaks and valleys, and don't worry about getting the entire surface.
+Make sure to leave leave a margin of sweet potato at the edge; there's no need to get the entire surface because the fluff will spread a little.

 - Place the casserole under the broiler and let brown on top.
-Keep your eye on it.
+Keep your eye on it; I'd check every 10 seconds or so.
 This should not take any longer than 30 seconds to one minute.
 Serve hot.